mpiorowski/task/README.md

 ```
 docker-compose up --build
 ```
-You can do that by deleting whole repo, cloning it again, checkout Your branch and running this command :).
+Easy way to do that:
+- delete repo
+- clone it again
+- checkout Your branch
+- running the command :)

 ### Easy